keithpatton/kandid-policy-document/terms.md

 ### You must not:

-republish material from this website (including republication on another website);
+republish material from the website (including republication on another website);
 sell, rent or sub-license material from the website;
 show any material from the website in public;
-reproduce, duplicate, copy or otherwise exploit material on this website for a commercial purpose;
+reproduce, duplicate, copy or otherwise exploit material on the website for a commercial purpose;

 ## Acceptable use

-You must not use this website in any way that causes, or may cause, damage to the website or impairment of the availability or accessibility of the website; or in any way which is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.
+You must not use the website in any way that causes, or may cause, damage to the website or impairment of the availability or accessibility of the website; or in any way which is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.

-You must not use this website to copy, store, host, transmit, send, use, publish or distribute any material which consists of (or is linked to) any spyware, computer virus, Trojan horse, worm, keystroke logger, rootkit or other malicious computer software.
+You must not use the website to copy, store, host, transmit, send, use, publish or distribute any material which consists of (or is linked to) any spyware, computer virus, Trojan horse, worm, keystroke logger, rootkit or other malicious computer software.

-You must not conduct any systematic or automated data collection activities (including without limitation scraping, data mining, data extraction and data harvesting) on or in relation to this website without kandid's express written consent.
+You must not conduct any systematic or automated data collection activities (including without limitation scraping, data mining, data extraction and data harvesting) on or in relation to the website without kandid's express written consent.

-You must not use this website to transmit or send unsolicited commercial communications.
+You must not use the website to transmit or send unsolicited commercial communications.

-You must not use this website for any purposes related to marketing without kandid's express written consent.
+You must not use the website for any purposes related to marketing without kandid's express written consent.

 ## Restricted access

-Access to certain areas of this website is restricted. kandid reserves the right to restrict access to [other] areas of this website, or indeed this entire website, at kandid's discretion.
+Access to certain areas of the website is restricted. kandid reserves the right to restrict access to [other] areas of the website, or indeed this entire website, at kandid's discretion.

-If kandid provides you with a user ID and password to enable you to access restricted areas of this website or other content or services, you must ensure that the user ID and password are kept confidential.
+If kandid provides you with a user ID and password to enable you to access restricted areas of the website or other content or services, you must ensure that the user ID and password are kept confidential.

 kandid may disable your user ID and password in kandid's sole discretion without notice or explanation.

 ## User content

-In these terms and conditions, “your user content” means material (including without limitation text, images, audio material, video material and audio-visual material) that you submit to this website, for whatever purpose.
+In these terms and conditions, “your user content” means material (including without limitation text, images, audio material, video material and audio-visual material) that you submit to the website, for whatever purpose.

 You grant to kandid a worldwide, irrevocable, non-exclusive, royalty-free license to use, reproduce, adapt, publish, translate and distribute your user content in any existing or future media.
 You also grant to kandid the right to sub-license these rights, and the right to bring an action for infringement of these rights.